-A rather unique dish that we tried was the oko-oko, a cooked sea urchin with rice inside it.
+We tried a rather unique dish called oko-oko, a cooked sea urchin with rice inside it.
 The rice inside the sea urchin was sautéed and flavored, which blended well with the natural saltiness of the sea urchin.
 We were taught to eat oko-oko the traditional way, which involved cracking it like a boiled egg!

 After much spice and sea salt, we started trying out the local desserts.
 The Knicker Bocker is the Chavacano version of halo-halo.
 My glass was filled with sliced frozen fruits, gelatin, and light strawberry ice cream on top.
 Yummy!

 Knicker Bocker is available at Hacienda de Palmeras Hotel and Restaurant and in Palmeras at Paseo del Mar.
-Other restaurants are also serving similar dessert but Knicker Bocker is a trademark of Hacienda de Palmeras.
+Other restaurants also serve similar desserts, but Knicker Bocker is a trademark of Hacienda de Palmeras.

 This delicacy was one of my favorites.
 Also called Zamboanga Rolls, this dessert, usually eaten as a snack, is made from fine rice flour and water.
-The thick mixture is then poured into a strainer with small holes and then rolled and fried in a pan.
+The thick mixture is then poured into a strainer with small holes, rolled, and fried in a pan.
 These crispy rolls had a very light and pleasing taste like a wafer.

 Lokot-Lokot is available in most restaurants in Zamboanga.